 Speak with a Lawyer about Visitation During COVID-19

-If you have other questions or concerns during this Coronavirus health crisis on any matrimonial or family law issue, the legal team of Wisselman, Harounian & Associates, P.C. remains ready to offer advice and assistance.
-We remain available by email, phone and video consultation.
+If you have other questions or concerns regarding child visitation during the Covid-19 health crisis on any matrimonial or family law issue, the legal team of Wisselman, Harounian & Associates, P.C. remains ready to offer advice and assistance.
+We remain available by email, (516) 406-8500">phone and video consultation.